AndyObtiva/glimmer-dsl-libui/README.md

 #### Method-Based Custom Keyword

+[Custom keywords](#custom-keywords) can be defined to represent custom controls (components) that provide new features or act as composites of existing controls that need to be reused multiple times in an application or across multiple applications.
+Custom keywords save a lot of development time, improving productivity and maintainbility.

+This example defines `form_field`, `address_form`, `label_pair`, and `address` as custom control keywords.

+The custom keywords are defined via methods (thus are "method-based").

 [examples/method_based_custom_keyword.rb](examples/method_based_custom_keyword.rb)

 Run with this command from the root of the project if you cloned the project: